Shake Off External Hypnosis »

 Each month, we publish an excerpt from the vast wisdom collection of New Thought luminary, Dr. Ernest Holmes, founder of the Religious Science movement.
-The monthly teachings from Holmes are then summarized by Rev. Dr. David Alexander, community spiritual leader of New Thought Center for Spiritual Living in Lake Oswego, Oregon.
+The monthly teachings from Holmes are then summarized by Rev. Dr. David Alexander, spiritual director of Spiritual Living Center Atlanta.

-You can check out his inspirational new website at RevDavidAlexander.com.
+You can check out his inspirational website at RevDavidAlexander.com.

 Below is his September 2021 “Philosophy in Action” column: